How to Build an Effective Employee Engagement Feedback Model

 Step 2 - Use Employee Engagement Surveys to Measure Engagement Levels

-Once the foundation is laid, you can start using employee engagement surveys to measure engagement levels.
+Once the foundation is laid, you can start using employee engagement surveys to measure engagement levels and benchmarks.
 Just make sure you know exactly what you want to measure so you know what questions to ask.

 For example, employee satisfaction is a good thing to measure because it can support a positive and productive workplace culture.
 You might ask employee satisfaction survey questions that include topics like: